 The working student is no longer the exception.
-Nearly 65 percent of college students have jobs, and 40 percent of those work full-time.
+Between 67 and 75 percent of college students now work while enrolled, and four out of five of those students log more than 20 hours per week.
 For many, employment isn't optional.
 It's what keeps tuition paid and rent covered.
 But juggling shift schedules with class schedules creates a constant tug-of-war on your time and energy.
-The good news: you can manage both without letting either slide.
-This article walks you through practical strategies to balance work and academics, protect your grades, and avoid burning out along the way.
+This article walks you through how to balance school and work, protect your grades, and avoid burning out along the way.

 Working while studying creates pressures that non-working students don't experience.
-About 61 percent of working students say their job hours don't leave enough time to study.
-The academic cost is real: students who work more than 20 hours per week consistently show lower academic performance than those who work fewer hours or not at all.
+Over 60 percent of working students say their job hours don't leave enough time to study.
+The academic cost is measurable: students who work more than 20 hours per week consistently show lower academic performance than those who work fewer hours.

 Some groups face additional hurdles.
 Parent students must coordinate childcare around both work and class.
 Graduate students balance research demands with employment.
 Students with disabilities navigate accessibility challenges across multiple environments.
 First-generation students often lack family guidance on managing college expectations, making the learning curve steeper.